An adaptive strategy for sequential designs of multilevel computer experiments: Numerical examples

 $f_{1}(x)$, $f_{2}(x)$ and $f_{3}(x)$ share the same trend $\mathrm{sin}x$ while $ f_{2}(x)$ and $f_{3}$ have the idiosyncratic movements of $\xi(x,a,\lambda)$ at $x=\pi/3, \pi/4, 3\pi/4$ respectively.
-A similar phenomenon can be found in a simulation of complex fluid dynamics as the degree of discretization of the numerical simulator improves.
+A similar phenomenon can be found in a simulation of complex tsunami dynamics as the degree of accuracy of the numerical simulator improves, assuming the conditions of numerical stability, such as CFL conditions, are guaranteed.
 The computational costs for running these simulations are illustrated in Table \ref{info}.
-These costs are artificially assumed and increase at an exponential rate of the levels.
-We consider five cases of different total budget $340$, $380$, $420$, $460$ and $500$.
-As discussed in the next part where the methods of \cite{le2014recursive,le2015cokriging} are compared with ours, their formulations require sufficiently large amount of training data for every level hence the generous budget while MLASCE is robust in small size of training data thanks to relatively few numbers of hyperparameters.
+These costs are artificially assumed and increase at an exponential rate of levels.
+We consider five cases of different total budgets $340$, $380$, $420$, $460$ and $500$.
+As discussed in the next part where the methods of \cite{le2014recursive,le2015cokriging} are compared with ours, their formulations require a sufficiently large amount of training data for every level hence the generous budget while MLASCE is robust in small size of training data thanks to relatively few numbers of hyperparameters.